Annapurna Circuit trek with Tilicho Lake during winter. January 2018.

 Khangsar to Thorung Phedi 4533m.

 We discussed and felt that we were well acclimatized, feeling keen to go all the way to Thorung Phedi over the pass to lower elevations by skipping one night at either Yak Kharka or Letdar.
 We had an uphill climb to the top ridge of the village which only some trekkers go through.
 We were rewarded with views of the Manalsu, Annapurna range along with the view of Tenki, Manang, Braka villages and the main route of the Annapurna Circuit Trek.
 We had a short descent to cross a suspension bridge followed by a small climb to reach the main trail of the circuit trek.
-We stopped for lunch at Yak Kharka once again most of the lodges were shut for winter, but there were enough open to cater to the small number of trekkers passing through.
+We stopped for lunch at Yak Kharka once again most of the lodges were shut for winter, but there were enough hostels that were open to cater to the small number of trekkers passing through.
 We had a gentle climb mixed with an undulating surface with a little descent to cross over a bridge before climbing for about 10 minutes.
 The wind had picked up, and we had to go through an old landslide area but the wind made us careful of rock falls from our previous experience on the way back from Tilicho Base Camp.
 The wind was causing some rock falls and dust storm on the opposite side of our path.
-We reached Throng Base Camp lodge around 3 pm.
+We reached the Thorong Base Camp lodge around 3 pm.
 We went to our rooms to sort everything for the night before it got too cold after sundown.
 There was a Swedish couple, a couple from Spain and the South African trekker who we had met in Manang on our acclimatization day with his guide and porter.
 The other couples were trekking by themselves.
 The Swedish lady was worried about the forecast of -20 degrees forecast for the night and the long hike the next day.
 Andrew and I discussed leaving in the dark at 5 am or after sunrise.
-The reason most trekkers go in the dark is to avoid the wind that starts from around 11 am onwards.
+The reason most trekkers go in the night is to avoid the wind that starts from around 11 am onwards.
 We discussed the pros and cons before deciding to go after daylight.
 We had found out by now the forecasts were not accurate.
 We were warm to seating while walking during the daytime; we guessed at most the overnight temperature might be -16 while the daytime temperature with the wind chill factor to be -8 or -10 at most.
 This made more sense than walking/fumbling in the cold and dark.
 We went to bed the earliest by 8.30pm.

 Thorung La Pass 5416m to Muktinath 3760m.